paralect/dotnet-api-starter/README.md

 The app works with PostgreSQL and MongoDB databases.
 Linq2db is used as ORM for PostgresSQL.
 Connection strings are contained in common.(Production/Development).json files.

 Only one database can be used as the database for authorization.
 It depends on the App.AuthorizationDatabase parameter in common.(Production/Development).json files (1 - Mongo, 2 - Postgres).
 Depending on this parameter, the IUserService and ITokenService services will rely on a particular database.

+There is FluentMigrator to alter the PostgreSQL database:
+1. Create a migration file in Common.DB.Postgres.DAL.Migrations.
+  - The migration attribute needs a version - it is convenient to use today's date + the order number for the day like YYYYMMDDXX
+  - It is convenient to generate migration scripts using pgAdmin.
+The UI editor always has the SQL tab with a change script.
+Make changes and copy the generated script to a migration file.
+It is also possible to use FluentMigrator methods instead of SQL.
+  - FluentMigrator also allows to inject services and repositories of the solution so it is possible to use the bussiness logic to create a recalculation migration or to do something using C# instead of SQL
+  - A migration can update the database or make a rollback using methods Up() and Down() (inherit FluentMigrator.Migration) or be forward-only with just the Up() method (inherit FluentMigrator.ForwardOnlyMigration).